crossplane/crossplane/design/one-pager-stack-cli.md

 lot as we develop it, use it, and hear stories from the wild.

 ### Where are the plugins curled from?
-They will be curled directly from the raw files in a stack cli github repo.
+They will be curled directly from the raw files in the [stack cli github repo][stack cli github].

 ### How is plugin versioning handled?
 Curling can be done against a tag or branch, so we can create tags for